kalfton/kalfton.github.io/_thoughts/Efficient_coding_Theory.md

 Secondly, let's consider the general case：<br /><br />

-For the input vector with arbitrary gaussian distribution centered at 0, the covariance matrix C can be an arbitary positive definit matrix.<br /><br />
+For the input vector with arbitrary Gaussian distribution centered at 0, the covariance matrix C can be an arbitary positive definit matrix.<br /><br />
 We change the basis of the input space such that the covariance matrix becomes an identity matrix, then the general case can be transformed to the first case:<br /> <br />
 Denote $ A $ as the change of basis matrix, $ {\bf X} $ as the random vector under old basis, and $ {\bf X'}$ as the random vector under new coordinates
 $ {\bf X} = A{\bf X'} $, where $ {\bf X'} \sim N(0, Id) $,  $ C = E({\bf XX^T}) = E(A{\bf X'X'^T}A^T) = AA^T$<br /><br />